5 Signs You Should Become a Lyft Driver

 This is a lousy reality as a rider, but ideal for a driver.

-If you can be in the right places at the right times easily, you’re a superb candidate to become a Lyft driver.
-An interesting article came out recently (done with a Lyft competitor) that talked about drivers earning differentially, in part due to where they situate themselves to pick up riders.
+If you can be in the right places at the right times, you’re a superb candidate to become a Lyft driver.
+An interesting article came out recently (done with a Lyft competitor) that talked about male drivers earning more than female drivers, in part due to where they situate themselves to pick up riders.

 The gist of the study is this: location is important.
 You’ll naturally make less money driving for Lyft in a rural area than a more metropolitan location.